EU to keep budget rules looser for longer amid war fallout

 The European Commission recommended on Monday suspending the EU’s regular rules on national budget discipline through 2023.
 The 27-nation bloc’s executive arm said member countries need the longer fiscal flexibility to tackle heightened economic risks since the Russian invasion on Feb.
 24.

-The EU deactivated its full controls on national debt levels in 2020 as a response to the COVID-19 pandemic; the laxer framework was due to lapse at the end of this year.
-The planned extension until the start of 2024 comes as EU countries face a drop in energy trade with Russia, a surge in inflation and disruptions to supply chains.
+The EU deactivated its full controls on national debt levels in 2020 as a response to the COVID-19 pandemic.
+That laxer framework was due to end at the end of this year.
+The planned extension until the start of 2024 comes as EU countries face a drop in energy trade with Russia, a surge in inflation and many disruptions to supply chains.

 “Our economy is living through a second external shock — the second in two years,” European Economy Commissioner Paolo Gentiloni told reporters in Brussels.
 “The outlook is subject to downside risks and very high uncertainty.”